BCD vs Direct Mount

 • Shimano pattern (proprietary, not compatible with SRAM)

 This means a Shimano Direct Mount chainring won't fit a SRAM crank, and vice versa.

-Annoying, right?
+This is exactly why third-party manufacturers like CRODER exist.
 We design our cranksets with broad compatibility in mind.
-The CRODER SPIRIT works with both major Direct Mount standards, so you're not locked into one brand's ecosystem.
-Whether you prefer SRAM or Shimano chainrings, you have options.
+The CRODER SPIRIT works with both major Direct Mount standards.
+Always confirm compatibility before buying, but with CRODER, you get flexibility.

 BCD vs Direct Mount: Side-by-Side Comparison